How to Deal with Stress When You’re a Parent

 If you work outside the home, maybe you make your commute the time you listen to relaxing music and take some deep breaths.
 Try not to take whatever work or outside stress and emotions you’re experiencing home with you.

 Maybe when you shower, you visualize letting go of stress.
+You can also play games, such as Free Solitaire, Solitaire or Online Solitaire.

 Whatever it is, just find the time to decompress but don’t look at it as all or nothing.
 Do what you can and do it incrementally if you need to.